kubilaydogan/NOTLAR/Jenkins.md

 ----
 Dashboard ➡️ New Item ➡️ Select **Freestyle Project**

-Enter repo url and define branch:
+Enter repo url and define branch:<br>
 <img src="img/jenkins1.png" width=700></img>

 Enter the maven_path parameter you created before and your mvn command to run the tests.